-To test your students' abilities to develop C# applications from scratch, the Instructor's CD presents projects that you can assign as your students progress through the book.
+To test your students' abilities to develop Visual Basic applications from scratch, the instructor's materials include projects that you can assign as your students progress through the book.
 These projects are provided in both Word and PDF documents, and they are numbered by section.
 In addition, the description for each project indicates what chapters your students must complete before they can do that project.
 For example, the description for project 2-1 indicates that your students will have the skills they need to complete that project after they've read chapters 1 through 9.

 Keep in mind, however, that the sections don't have to be read in sequence.
-After reading the first twelve chapters, for example, you may choose to go on to the chapters in section 4, 5, or 6 instead of the chapters in section 3.
-Because of that, the projects for sections 4, 5, and 6 require only the skills presented in chapters 1 through 12.
+After reading the chapters in the first two sections, for example, you may choose to go on to the chapters in section 4, 5, or 6 instead of the chapters in section 3.
+Because of that, the projects for sections 4, 5, and 6 require only the skills presented in sections 1 and 2.